 When I was a kid, I thought “white Christmas” had something to do with white people, like how picture-perfect it was.
 Snow on Christmas, or in general, was just something so vague and abstract to me, something you see only in movies and TV.
 I also thought the intricate snowflake shapes you’d cut out in class were a total invention, and actual snow just shapeless specks.
 I’ve learned my lesson since then, since I have seen snow and experienced actual cold temperatures, but not like this, not in Hokkaido, Japan’s northernmost island!

 This last weekend, temperatures had ranged from 30° F (-1° C) at the highest to 1° F (-20° C) at the lowest.
 Wow!
 In Fahrenheit, for those who don’t think about it much, water freezes at a sensible 32°.
 So imagine seeing temperatures almost near 0° F!
 There were snow sculptures really ALL over the city, and even surrounding cities that I went to, but the main attraction was the ones featured at the Sapporo Snow Festival, spanning perhaps six city blocks along Odori Park in the center of the city.

 There were also gigantic snow mural walls, and at night they’d do a project mapping and light show.
 Neat!

-Ice sculptures abounded too, and by morning time the nighttime snowfall lent them incredibly A E S T H E T I C frost accents.
+Ice sculptures abounded too, and by morning time the nighttime snowfall lent them incredibly A E S T H E T I C accents of frost.

 While the snow festival was the main reason I took the two-hour flight north to Hokkaido, other highlights included: